pavelacamposp/data-driven-quad-control/README.md

 > The nonlinear data-driven MPC controller implementation is based on [direct-data-driven-mpc](https://github.com/pavelacamposp/direct-data-driven-mpc), which uses Python and CVXPY.
 This leads to slow control computations for this application due to how CVXPY builds, formulates, and solves the MPC problem.
 A more efficient data-driven MPC controller will be implemented in the future.

 ### DD-MPC Parameter Grid Search
+> [!WARNING]
+> **Windows not yet supported:** This script does not run correctly on Windows due to multiprocessing issues with PyTorch.
+You can still run the [DD-MPC Controller Evaluation](#dd-mpc-controller-evaluation) script to evaluate DD-MPC controllers individually.

 The DD-MPC parameter grid search system is implemented in [`src/data_driven_quad_control/data_driven_mpc/dd_mpc_param_grid_search.py`](src/data_driven_quad_control/data_driven_mpc/dd_mpc_param_grid_search.py).
 It identifies efficient DD-MPC parameters by spawning multiple controllers in parallel processes to evaluate unique controller parameter combinations from a defined grid.
 At the end of a grid search, it writes a report file summarizing the grid search results.

 To run a parallel grid search with 10 parallel processes using configuration parameters defined in [`configs/data_driven_mpc/dd_mpc_grid_search_params.yaml`](configs/data_driven_mpc/dd_mpc_grid_search_params.yaml), execute the following command: